-Under the rules and interpretations of the New York Stock Exchange (which by extension imposed by the SEC apply to all US brokers), "non-routine" matters are matters that may substantially affect the rights or privileges of shareholders, such as mergers, shareholder proposals, elections of directors (even if not contested) and executive compensation, including advisory shareholder votes on executive compensation and on the frequency of shareholder votes on executive compensation.
-The ratification of the selection of the independent registered public accounting firm for both the US and the UK and the authorization of the remuneration of the UK auditor are generally considered to be "routine" and accordingly, these are the only proposals on which a bank, broker or other nominee can vote without instructions.
+Under the rules and interpretations of the New York Stock Exchange (which apply to all US brokers pursuant to the rules of the SEC), "non-routine" matters are matters that may substantially affect the rights or privileges of shareholders, such as mergers, shareholder proposals, elections of directors (even if not contested) and executive compensation, including advisory shareholder votes on executive compensation and on the frequency of shareholder votes on executive compensation.
+The ratification of the selection of the independent registered public accounting firm for both the US and the UK, the authorization to grant authority to allot shares, the authorization to grant power to disapply pre-emption rights and the authorization of the remuneration of the UK auditor are generally considered to be "routine"; accordingly, these are the only proposals on which a bank, broker or other nominee can vote without instructions.
 All other proposals being considered at the AGM are considered to be non-routine matters.
 Brokers, banks and other nominees may not vote on your behalf on these matters unless you have provided instructions from you on how to vote your shares.

 Brokers, banks or other nominees generally have discretionary voting power with respect to routine matters but not non-routine matters.
-If you own your ordinary shares through a bank, broker or other nominee and you do not provide them with specific voting instructions, the bank, broker or nominee will be permitted to vote only on routine matters and will submit a "broker non-vote" on non-routine matters.
+If you own your Ordinary Shares through a bank, broker or other nominee and you do not provide them with specific voting instructions, the bank, broker or nominee will be permitted to vote only on routine matters and will submit a "broker non-vote" on non-routine matters.